tis-innovation-park/tm-manuals/User-Guide/testingmachine-manual.md

 To create a machine vvm relies on the virtualization software.
 So if you want to manage a Virtualbox machine you (at least for now) create it with Virtualbox.
-For information about how to do this, read the chapter "Creating a Virtualbox machine".
+For information about how to do this, read the chapter "Creating a Virtualbox machine" or "Creating a Android Virtual Device".

-## Creating a client
+## Preparing for creating a client

 First of all you need to decide what machine you want to use with your client.
-In the example below we will assume it is called Debian6.0

 * Create a directory for all clients:

   `mkdir ~/.testingmachine/clients`

+## Create a VirtualBox client

+In the example below we will assume it is called Debian-6.0

-## Create a client configuration
+### Create a client configuration file

 You can create client configuration in two different ways:

+* Manually
+* Automatically

+#### Create a configuration file manually

-* Manually create a configuration file for the client (using a virtual machine):
+* Manually create a configuration file for the client (bound to a virtual machine):

       [CLIENT NAME].conf

     * Set the variables as you find suitable for your project.

+#### Create a configuration file automatically

 * Use the command line option: